NSCLC Mutations Serum and Plasma Samples

 Genetic Counseling

-A medical geneticist will make the actual diagnosis of a disease or condition.
-Many genetic diseases are so rare that only a geneticist can provide the most complete and current information about your condition.
+In this case, a medical geneticist will diagnose your disease or condition.
+Furthermore, many genetic diseases are so rare that only a geneticist can offer the most complete and current information about your condition.

-Along with a medical geneticist, you may also be referred to a physician who is a specialist in the type of disorder you have.
-For example, if a genetic test is positive for non-small cell lung cancer (NSCLC), you might be referred to an oncologist.
+Along with a medical geneticist, your healthcare provider may also, in addition, refer you to a physician who is a specialist in the type of disorder you have.
+For example, if a genetic test shows a positive result for non-small cell lung cancer (NSCLC), consequently, your healthcare provider might refer you to an oncologist.

 Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes: